StenographyDev/autopilot-vsc/README.md

 - The Codelens API call can cause slowdown if you have multiple tabs open.
 The reason for this is that ranges and commands are both resolved in the API call.
 [Open bug bounty fix!](https://stackoverflow.com/questions/70058746/async-call-result-provides-ranges-and-command-for-codelens)
 - Multiple save presses while one call is in flight will call the other as well.
 Current solution is to only hit save once while Stenography is in flight.
 - Initial file loads will cause CodeLens to take a while to show up, and then you may need to lose context of file and go back to see CodeLens
+- Extension Crash (may be due to cache or codelens) -- unsure (as of v1.1.7)

 ## Release Notes